Aeastr/llm-icon-playground/README.md

-please ignore the disgusting UI, for now
+please ignore the disgusting UI, for now, and yes it made it's own icon

 # LLM Icon Playground